Fiji Times

 The Fiji Times is a daily English-language newspaper published in Suva, Fiji.
 Established in Levuka on 4 September 1869 by George Littleton Griffiths, it is Fiji's oldest newspaper still operating.

-The Fiji Times is owned by Motibhai Group of Companies, which purchased it from Rupert Murdoch's News Corp on 22 September 2010.
-The Fiji Times Limited board is chaired by Kirit Patel (as of 2010), and includes Rajesh Patel, a resident director appointed in 2010 and Jinesh Patel, the marketing manager for the Motibhai Group of Companies.
+The Fiji Times is owned by Motibhai Group, which purchased it from Rupert Murdoch's News Corp on 22 September 2010 due to the enactment of the Media Industry Development Act 2010.
+The Fiji Times Limited board is chaired by Kirit Patel (as of 2010), and includes Rajesh Patel, a resident director appointed in 2010 and Jinesh Patel, Director for the Motibhai Group.

-The former publisher Evan Hannah was forcibly removed from Fiji in 2008 as he was accused by the interim government of meddling in Fijian politics.
-This was prior to the sale by News Corp to the Motibhai Group of Companies.
+The former publisher Evan Hannah, an Australian citizen, was forcibly removed from Fiji in 2008 as he was accused by the interim Frank Bainimarama government of meddling in Fijian politics.

 An online edition is published, featuring local news, sport and weather.

+The Fiji Times also publishes The Sunday Times and the weekly Fijian vernacular newspaper Nai Lalakai.

 History

 Two editions of the Fiji Times manufactured from bark-cloth are held at the Auckland Museum.
-The editions, from July 4, 1908 and February 17, 1909, provide and insight into the production of newspapers in the colonial era in the tropical Pacific.
+The editions, from July 4, 1908 and February 17, 1909, provide an insight into the production of newspapers in the colonial era in the tropical Pacific.
 The editions are printed on a single white laminate bark cloth, also known as masi in Fiji, and was of a standard width requiring no trimming to fit in the press.
 Sometimes, the left or right sides were fringed by cutting the sheet to a depth of around 20mm.
 These editions are some of about a dozen known examples of bark cloth newspapers worldwide.